playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 ***There is no top-level class or trait that defines an entity!*** It's just an ID!
 Everything about it is defined by what components it has, and how the systems interact with it.

-## Components are the Data Structure

-TODO:
-- having one sheep to copy every other sheep from
-- having multiple components to form every sheep (data-driven)

-if at some point, you want to add a mutant snake, it's just one more component rather than an entirely new class

 ## Components are the Data

 Components are defined as structs that hold particular pieces of data for entities in your world.
 These can be used to identify specific types of entities, or to hold some information about them - such as `Movement`, `Gravity`, or `Health`.